Chris99ChangHo/gna-web-dev-internship-2025/week-10/day-02.md

 -   **Advanced CSS Layouting for Responsiveness:** Deepened understanding of CSS Flexbox and Grid models, particularly `items-stretch`, for achieving complex, visually aligned, and responsive layouts across different screen sizes and for fixed outputs like PDFs.

 -   **Iterative Refinement in UI/UX:** Learned that UI/UX development is an iterative process, involving continuous adjustments and testing to address visual inconsistencies (e.g., scrollbar removal for full display) and enhance user experience.

+- **Broader Digital Marketing Landscape:** Gained a wider perspective on the interconnectedness of SEO, social media, and paid advertising within digital marketing through the Google Ads Partner training.

 ## 💡 Practical Trial-and-Error and Tips